Take the chapter quiz before and after you read this chapter.

 - Draw up 0.05 ml of BCG vaccine in a sterile syringe (a special syringe to measure 0.05 ml accurately ).

-- Clean an area of skin over the right deltoid muscle (upper arm) with soap and water.
+- Clean an area of skin over the right deltoid muscle (upper arm) with soap and water, not alcohol which may kill the live vaccine.

 - Stretch the skin over the right deltoid muscle with your thumb and forefinger.
 Slowly insert the needle intradermally (bevel facing up).
 Insert the needle for less than 2 mm into the skin.
 The needle can be seen through the skin.